 An unsightly appearance and foul odour can impact tourism and make living near the water unpleasant.
 Worse than that, if not managed properly, biomass can have severe consequences for aquatic ecosystems, reducing oxygen and building toxins in the water.
 It can also slow down or even stop operations in critical facilities affecting service delivery or production.

-The WasteShark’s autonomous technology can help, using waypoints to guide the WasteShark in the water to remove biomass efficiently and effectively—with minimal oversight.
-WasteShark removes biomass at the surface, which helps preserve nature with minimal disruption, while also ensuring that facilities and equipment can continue operating efficiently and safely.
+The use of RanMarine's autonomous technology offers a solution.
+Using GPS waypoints, vessels are guided in the water to remove biomass with minimal oversight - efficiently and effectively.
+Both the WasteShark and MegaShark remove biomass at the surface, which helps preserve nature with minimal disruption, while also ensuring that facilities and equipment can continue operating efficiently and safely.

-One of the key aspects of the Wasteshark’s capability is its ability to measure water health quality using Eureka water probes and deliver this back in realtime to our customers.
-By monitoring nitrogen buildup, dissolved oxygen and pH levels amongst others, we are able to offer a clear map of what is present in the waterbody and pinpoint where these problems exist.
+One of the key aspects of our solutions are the capability to measure water health quality using additional Eureka water probes and deliver this data back in real-time to our clients via the RanMarine Connect portal.
+By monitoring nitrogen build-up, dissolved oxygen or pH levels and up to 12 other measures, we are able to offer a clear map of what is present in the waterbody and pinpoint where these problems exist.
 Equally, the build-up and bloom potential of blue and red toxic algae can be monitored and addressed.